aws/karpenter-provider-aws/website/content/en/preview/concepts/nodeclasses.md

 {{% alert title="Tip" color="secondary" %}}
 AMIs may be specified by any AWS tag, including `Name`.
 Selecting by tag or by name using wildcards (`*`) is supported.
 {{% /alert %}}

 {{% alert title="Note" color="primary" %}}
+If a new AMI is released that matches your `amiSelectorTerms`, that new AMI will be used when launching new nodes.
+Additionally, if you have drift enabled, nodes with the original AMI will be drifted and replaced with nodes with the updated AMI.
+This has the benefit of ensuring your nodes are always running the latest AMIs with the latest security patches, but may also result in impacted application stability.
+Please refer to the [managing AMIs task]({{< relref "../tasks/managing-amis.md" >}}) for Karpenter's recommended best practices.
+{{% /alert %}}

+{{% alert title="Note" color="primary" %}}